State Guide

 Oklahoma City

 Oklahoma City (est. 702,767 — U.S. Census Bureau, 2023 ACS) is the state capital, the largest city, and the seat of Oklahoma County.
 Oklahoma County District Court generates the highest filing volume in the state.
-The city's large footprint — it is one of the geographically largest cities in the United States by land area — means that addresses labeled "Oklahoma City" span multiple ZIP codes and neighborhoods with very different demographics and address histories.
+The city's large footprint — one of the geographically largest cities in the United States by land area — means that addresses labeled "Oklahoma City" span multiple ZIP codes and neighborhoods with very different demographics.
 Narrowing to a specific ZIP or neighborhood name reduces result volume significantly.

 Tulsa

 Tulsa (est. 413,066 — U.S. Census Bureau, 2023 ACS) is the state's second-largest city and the seat of Tulsa County.
-Tulsa County District Court is the second-busiest in the state.
 Tulsa's location within the historical Five Civilized Tribes territory makes it one of the cities most directly affected by the McGirt decision — some felony criminal matters involving tribal members that occurred within Tulsa County after 2020 will appear in federal records rather than the state OSCN system.
 This is the most consequential records gap to be aware of in Tulsa searches.

 Norman